The world’s most famous carbon dioxide absorber

 two_days

 As part of their “public relations” duties, the astronauts were required to make regular live TV broadcasts from space.
 Shown below is such a broadcast appearing on the main screen of the control room.
-The sad thing was that by the time Apollo 13 was flying, the public were no longer fascinated by journeys to the Moon.
+The sad thing was that by the time Apollo 13 was flying, the public was no longer fascinated by journeys to the Moon.
 Most TV networks didn’t even bother to show these live broadcasts, choosing instead to show comedy shows etc. Nevertheless, the astronauts did their duty and did these regular live shows.

 tv_transmission